Content Map Terms

 - Cover sharp corners around furniture, such as end tables, with corner guards or soft pads.

-- Put childproof locks or guards on all windows, doors, drawers, and kitchen and washroom cabinets.
+- Put childproof locks or guards on all windows, doors, drawers, and kitchen and bathroom cabinets.

 - Keep cribs away from windows.